llllllllll/witchcraft/README.rst

 Ingestion
 ~~~~~~~~~

 Witchcraft manages the storage and metadata for all of your tracks.
-Withcraft
+Witchcraft
 provides tools for loading tracks into the database and extracting or adding
 metadata to a track.

-Right now there are a couple of ways to add data to the withcraft db:
+Right now there are a couple of ways to add data to the witchcraft db:

-- ``$ withcraft ingest``: Load a file or directory into the witchcraft db.
+- ``$ witchcraft ingest``: Load a file or directory into the witchcraft db.
-  If a directory is given, it will be recursivly walked looking for audio
+  If a directory is given, it will be recursively walked looking for audio
   files.
 By default, this will read the metadata out of the file to populate the
   database; however, because many vendors do not properly tag their files, you
   may explicitly pass this information on the command line.
 - ``$ witchcraft unpack-album``: Unpack and ingest an album in the form that is
   was provided by some music vendor.
 Right now this only supports reading the
-  zipfiles provided by `bandband <bandcamp.com>`_, but we plan to support other
+  zipfiles provided by `bandcamp <https://bandcamp.com/>`_, but we plan to support other
   vendors.